May 9, 2026

 4. Count the number of requests where the first response breached the SLA and the total number of requests that were subject to the First Response SLA.
 Now, divide the number of breaches by the total number of requests.
 Then, multiply by 100 to get the percentage.
 E.g., % of First Response SLA Breaches = (Number of Breaches / Total Requests) * 100

-How to Avoid an SLA Breach?
+How To Avoid an SLA Breach?

 Sometimes, support teams don’t have any control over SLA breaches.
 However, those situations are rare.
 In most cases, if your support team has a dedicated process to prevent SLA violation, you can easily avoid it.
 Below are some prevention strategies: